 TUCKER, Ga., June 19, 2018 /PRNewswire/ — Green Power EMC and Silicon Ranch today announced a significant expansion of their partnership to serve communities across Georgia with low-cost, renewable power.
 As part of the agreement, Silicon Ranch will bring an additional 194 megawatts (MWAC) of solar energy online by the end of 2021.
-The total capacity will be distributed across four locations in middle and south Georgia and will generate enough power to help serve approximately 35,000 EMC households annually.
+The total capacity will be distributed across multiple locations in middle and south Georgia and will generate enough power to help serve approximately 35,000 EMC households annually.

-The four facilities will be funded and built by Silicon Ranch, and Green Power EMC will purchase all the energy and environmental attributes generated by the facilities on behalf of its member Electric Membership Corporations (EMCs).
+The facilities will be funded and built by Silicon Ranch, and Green Power EMC will purchase all the energy and environmental attributes generated by the facilities on behalf of its member Electric Membership Corporations (EMCs).
 As it does with every project it develops, Silicon Ranch will also own, operate, and maintain the arrays throughout the 30-year agreement.

 Sites have been selected for each of the facilities pending successful negotiation of all agreements with the local government entities.